 The respective Program Director at DTC can provide assistance to currently enrolled students and graduates.
 Services include job placement assistance and guidance to students and graduates as they seek employment.
-If the student/graduate is planning to work in another state, the student/graduate is advised that each state has its own licensing/registration requirements.
-It is the responsibility of the student/graduate to research specific state requirements as to the field of employment the student intends to enter in that state.
-DTC cannot and does not guarantee a student can or will be licensed or registered for employment in any specific state and cannot and does not guarantee a student will obtain employment or will obtain a minimum starting wage.
+If the student/graduate is planning to work in another state, the student/graduate is advised that each state has its own requirements.
+(Please see our Transfer of Licensure statement) DTC cannot and does not guarantee a student can or will be licensed or registered for employment in any specific state and cannot and does not guarantee a student will obtain employment or will obtain a minimum starting wage.
 No one at DTC is authorized by the school to make any such guarantees.
 Students attending and graduating from DTC are responsible themselves to prepare and submit employment applications to prospective employers.
 DTC is solely responsible for any content as to any recommendations from DTC which are based on DTC's review of the student's academic and attendance records, and other professional standards and characteristics which DTC uses from time to time to provide evaluations or recommendations.
 Such evaluations or recommendations are made solely at the discretion of DTC.